Mathematics Placement Exam

 about how to use the online materials available in MyMathTest to prepare for the exam.

-How long will it take to complete the MPE?
+How long will it take to complete the Mathematics Placement Exam?

-The Math Placement Exam is made up of thirty questions that cover pre-algebra and
+The Mathematics Placement Exam is made up of thirty questions that cover pre-algebra and

 algebra topics.
 Typically this test takes between 1 and 2 hours to complete.
 The exam